dembeEdward/tangent_assessment/README.md

 In order to run Pivotal-angular :

 1. Open cmd and navigate to the tangent-assessment folder
+2. npm install
-2. Then Run "node server.js"
+3. Then Run "node server.js"
-3. Open browser and go to localhost:3000
+4. Open browser and go to localhost:3000
+5. For unit tests run "npm test" in cmd